 If an engine has been sitting for a long period it is advised to remove the spark plugs, pour an eggcup sized amount of WD40 down each of the bores to lubricate the pistons on initial run up.
 The ignition can also be disabled and allow the engine to spin freely on the starter motor with no load until the oil ways are re-filled and pressurised, before being allowed to start completely.

 The best way to run the vehicle up to temperature is not to simply start and leave idling and return to storage.
 This often does more harm than good.
 This allows damp, moisture laden air into the engine and exhaust system, eventually leading to deterioration of these components.
 When an exhaust rots this is usually from the inside out where this moisture is allowed to remain from short journeys without ever burning off this moisture.
 The best way to run the vehicle periodically is to take it for a short drive lasting for at least 10 minutes.
 This allows all gears to be engaged, clutch and brakes to be used.
-You may ne now thinking that is isn’t a good idea in winter when the roads are wet, icy or even salty more often than not.
+You may be now thinking that is isn’t a good idea in winter when the roads are wet, icy or even salty more often than not.
 At Windrush Car Storage we avoid this problem by utilising our own internal rolling road.
 This enables us to fully exercise the vehicle whilst ensuring pristine condition.
+From everyday car to classic car storage.